avii09/Semantic-search-engine/README.md

-# Semantic Search Project
+# Semantic Search Engine

-This project implements a semantic search system using a pre-trained DistilBERT model.
+This project leverages a pre-trained DistilBERT model to implement a semantic search system.
+It also includes automated testing using Selenium and the unittest framework.

-## Project Structure
+## Project Structure :

 - **`requirements.txt`**: Contains the Python dependencies for the project.
 - **`search.ipynb`**: Jupyter Notebook for experimenting with the semantic search functionality and also includes the Streamlit app.
 - **`simplewiki-2020-11-01.jsonl`**: Dataset file in JSONL format.
 - **`test.py`**: Script for testing the application.

-## Setup Instructions
+## Setup Instructions :

 1. Clone the repository:
    ```sh